Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 * Branch nodes that follow this will be able to use Team Name, Team ID, Analyst Name, and Analyst ID as criteria for branching.

 ### Options
-* **Owner is manadatory**<br>When set to `Yes` the owner or analyst field becomes mandatory and must be selected to continue
+* **Owner is mandatory**<br>When set to `Yes`, the owner or analyst field becomes mandatory and must be selected to continue.

 ## Assets
 The Asset form allows an analyst or customer to associate assets with a request.
-By default, all assets that are associated with the customer are shown however it is also possible to associate assets that are shared with the customer, or perform general searches on assets that reside at the customer site, or more widely in the system.
-It's possible to associate multiple assets to each request.
+By default, all assets that are associated with the customer are shown; however, it is also possible to associate assets that are shared with the customer, or perform general searches on assets that reside at the customer site, or more widely in the system.
+It is possible to associate multiple assets to each request.

 * View assets owned and used directly by a customer.
-* View Assets shared with a customer (directly or via their membership to groups or organizations the asset has been shared with).
+* View assets shared with a customer (directly or via their membership to groups or organizations the asset has been shared with).
 * Search assets by site or more widely.
-* Input: Following a Search Co-worker / Contact or Customer form the assets belonging to or shared with the customer will be displayed.
+* Input: Following a Search Co-worker/Contact or Customer form, the assets belonging to or shared with the customer will be displayed.
 * Visibility: Analysts and Customers.
 * Branch Options: None.
-* If this node is preceded by the Sites node, the Sites Tab will be automatically filtered to only display assets located at the selected site.
+* If this node is preceded by the Sites node, the Sites tab will be automatically filtered to only display assets located at the selected site.

 ### Options
 * **Asset Title**<br>Displays a title at the top of the Asset form.